 - 1. Introduction and Trade in the Global Economy

 - 2. Evolution of Trade Theories

 - 3. Import Tariffs, quotas and export subsidies

-- 4. International Infrastructure + Ocean Transportation
+- 4. International Infrastructure

+- 5. Ocean Transportation

-- 5. International Air Transportation
+- 6. International Air Transportation

-- 6. International Land and multimodal Transportation
+- 7. International Land and multimodal Transportation

-- 7. International Terms of sale and payment
+- 8. International Terms of sale and payment

-- 8. International trade documentation
+- 9. International trade documentation

-- 9. Custom Clearance
+- 10. Custom Clearance

-- 1. This module is offered during the second semester. - 2.
+- 1. This module is offered during the second semester, and is presented on a Hybrid-platform of face-to-face and online lectures and interaction. - 2.
 This module counts 15 credits.